 CTC transforms the classroom through multi-disciplined interactive workshops that spark creativity, encourage collaboration, and inspire action.
 Professional teaching artists facilitate engaging and inclusive learning opportunities for students while personalizing each experience to the needs and interests of your students and the learning goals of your classroom.

-Dr. Seuss’s How the Grinch Stole Christmas is experiencing limited availability for the remainder of the run, with many performances sold out.
-Tickets may become available due to exchanges or last-minute cancellations, so we encourage you to check back periodically.
+Dr. Seuss’s How the Grinch Stole Christmas! is experiencing limited availability for the remainder of the run, with many performances sold out.
+Best availability is currently for performances in January.